 - Camping is only permitted in designated camping areas.
 Campsites are unmarked and suitable for motorhomes, caravans, camper trailers, campervans and tents.

 - There's a commercial style camp kitchen available for hire.
 Please book online.
 It includes a stove, double refrigerator, sink and hot water facilities.

 - A large picnic shelter for functions up to 50 people is also available for hire.
 There are power points and lighting.

-- We encourage you to take your rubbish with you, however there are some rubbish bins available in the campground.
+- We encourage you to take your rubbish with you, but there are some rubbish bins available.

 - Flush toilets

 An emergency telephone is located at the amenities block in the campground.
 It is pre-programmed with emergency contacts.
 There is no mobile reception at the campground however some reception is available near the entry gate on Wolstenholme Ave.